-Item: OodleTip & Little OodleDoodle Decorating Bags
+OodleTip & Little OodleDoodle Bags: Pastry Bags for the Rest of Us

 I love pastry bags.
 No, I don’t decorate cakes — in fact, if you’ve paid attention to the cakes I’ve shared here, you’ve probably noticed their decidedly rustic appearance.
 But I do like to squirt rosettes onto a cake here and there, and beyond that, pastry bags are good for so many things: Filling muffin cups with batter, topping desserts with pretty swirls of whipped cream, portioning butterscotch pudding into 600 bite-sized samples (OK, maybe that one is just me!).